Keybby/ihm-keyboard/rapports/final/3_design.typ

 #figure(image("images/keybby.svg", width: 40%), caption: [Keybby, the mascot of our software])

-Keybby is composed of a simple square shap reminding of a keycap ass well as letters to define its features aside from its eyes (O, W and V).
-Being made from scalable vector graphics, his likeness was able to be reused throughout several graphical items if the tool, as well as reusing its shapes for other items to keep a distinct identity.
+Keybby is composed of a simple square shape reminding of a keycap as well as letters to define its features aside from its eyes (O, W and V).
+Being made from scalable vector graphics, his likeness was reused throughout several graphical items if the tool, as well as reusing its shapes for other items to keep a distinct identity.

 #figure(
   grid(